taijusanagi/NFTBeats/docs/how-to-use.md

-## How to use
+## How to use NFTBeats

 ### Top Page

 ![stats](./stats.png)

-- Top page is stats data, and you can access API & docs from top menu bar.
+- The top page is stats data, and you can access API & docs from the top menu bar.

 ### API